 Seehttps://www.edb.gov.hk/en/edu-system/postsecondary/local-higher-edu/institutions/index.html for other higher education institutions in Hong Kong.

 The Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ), formerly the Hong Kong Council for Academic Accreditation, was established in 1990 as an independent statutory body to provide authoritative advice on academic standards of degree programmes in higher education institutions in Hong Kong.
-In 2007, the Council was reconstituted under the HKCAAVQ Ordinance (Chapter 1150) and took on responsibility for the vocational sector and the statutory roles as the Accreditation Authority and Qualifications Register Authority under the Hong Kong Qualifications Framework.
+In 2007, the Council was reconstituted under the HKCAAVQ Ordinance (Chapter 1150).
+The HKCAAVQ took on responsibility for the vocational sector and statutory roles as the Accreditation Authority and Qualifications Register Authority under the Hong Kong Qualifications Framework under the Accreditation of Academic and Vocational Qualifications Ordinance (Chapter 592).

 Find out more about financial assistance provided at various levels of education (pre-primary, primary, secondary, post-secondary and higher education) and scholarships at http://www.gov.hk/en/residents/education/financialassistance/